-Spark conversation during your daily routines!
-This home practice helps kids to expand their vocabulary, and to work on their speech or language disorders.
+Spark conversation during your daily quarantine routines!
+This home practice helps kids grow their vocabulary and work on their speech or language disorders.

 Don’t fret, you’ll all get through this quarantine.
 Try these handy activities and help your child’s speech while you’re at home.
 Stay safe and healthy!